 While you shouldn’t expect to find charging stations at a trailhead or next to a scenic fishing lake, there are ways to maximize your time while waiting for the vehicle to charge.
 Many charging stations are located in shopping centers and near restaurants, so it makes sense to combine charging with a meal break or supply run.

 If you’re traveling with your own activities—bicycles, skateboards, roller skates, or games—this may also be a good time to bring those out.
-And while many museums and other indoor activities are currently closed due to the pandemic, there could be other interesting sites within walking distance from your charging station—look for parks, historic buildings, and public art.
+Another option is to plan a visit to an interesting site nearby while the car is charging—look for museums, parks, historic buildings, and public art.

 3. Use available apps and map out your mileage in advance

 There are plenty of different ways to locate public charging stations.
 Download apps specifically designed for this purpose, such as PlugShare, ChargeHub, or Open Charge Map, or use Google Maps to search for the type of charging station you need.
-Once you have an idea of your road trip itinerary, make sure to check for chargers along your route, and especially near places where you think you may be stopping.
+The Roadtrippers app can also help you locate chargers along your route.

 Remember that your vehicle’s estimated range will be affected by your driving style, the climate you’re driving in, and your use of creature comforts such as air conditioning or heat.
-Take this into consideration when planning your route and daily mileage—and don’t wait until your estimated range is down to 10 miles before finding a charging station.
+Take this into consideration when planning your route and daily mileage.
+Look for chargers ahead of time, especially near places you’re already planning on stopping, and don’t wait until your range is down to 10 miles before finding a charging station.